eonist/Research/programing/design-pattern/design-pattern.md

 ### Mediator pattern
 - Works almost like a one level down singleton class
 - A reference of the mediator class is passed doe to sub classes an the sub classes then usually calls the mediators handle function with a state name as string.
-Then the handle function pareses through a lit of if else function and delegates functionality to the current state with a go function
+Then the handle function pareses through a list of if else function and delegates functionality to the current state with a go function

 ### Bridge pattern
 - Two abstract classes that communicates then use concrete classes to customise the communication.

 ### Builder pattern
 - Creates a class and passes an iteratable array of function calls
 - The builder pattern is veery useful when you need to configure the order the functions are called in the created class

 ### Decorator pattern
 - You decorate a class through composition rather than in-heritage.
 - The decorator has the same interface as the class it decorates and usually also employ the use of a common abstract decorator class.
 - One of the key benefits of using the decorator class is that you can change behaviour at runtime often without changing the class its decorating

 ### Proxy pattern
 - Similar to facade and adapter but have the same interface As the class it stands in for.
 - Usually Delegates local info if remote info is not available.